 - 1. Parental notification. - 2.
 Students will report directly to the principal's office upon their arrival at school. - 3.
 Absence is the only excuse for not serving an ISS assignment.
 The student who was absent will make up their ISS assignment immediately upon their arrival at school. - 4.
-Students who report late for ISS will serve that day plus an additional day in ISS. - 5.
 The student's school work will be taken to the ISS center.
 Class assignments will pertain directly to their class work.
-Credit will be given for the quality of the work. - 6.
+Credit will be given for the quality of the work. - 5.
 Students in ISS will be assigned to a study area.
 The supervisor will be the only one that they will be allowed to talk to during their ISS assignment.
-Any other breaks for restroom and lunch will be controlled by the supervisor. - 7.
-The superintendent, building principal and building assistant principal are the only school personnel who can assign ISS.
+Any other breaks for restroom and lunch will be controlled by the supervisor. - 6.
+The superintendent and building principals are the only school personnel who can assign ISS.
 The maximum number of days a student can be assigned to ISS by the principal at one time is ten (10).
 The Superintendent has the right to assign more days. - 8.
 Student violating the ISS guidelines will be suspended for the full length of the time designated by the original rule infraction. - 9.
 The school personnel will utilize a variety of positive measures to reinforce proper behaviors and attitudes.